 Equal opportunity commissioner of the School of Social Sciences

-Vice dean for research, early-stage researchers and equal opportunity of the School of Humanities
+Equal opportunity commissioner of the School of Humanities

 Equal opportunity commissioner of the School of Business Informatics and Mathematics